jlmelville/sneer/docs/visualization.md

 ![`tsne_iris <- sneer(iris, plot_type = "ggplot2")`](tsne-iris-ggplot2.png)

-Could that be... yes it is.
+Could that be..?
+Yes it is.
 It's a legend at long, long last.
 This is the big advantage of using the `ggplot2` plotting during the embedding.
 It's not currently supported by `embed_plot`.